lilproskater/itexam/README.md

 ## Adminpanel
 1. Go to www.example.com/adminpanel and registrate yourself as admin.
 Default token for registrating an admin is 'VG9rZW4=' (the word "Token" encoded in Base64).
 If you want to change it then go to "adminpanel/registration.php" and change the checking token on line 45 to that you want.
-2. You will go to www.example.com/adminpanel/adminpanel.php, where you can control questions, profiles and results.
+2. When you log in as administrator, you will go to www.example.com/adminpanel/adminpanel.php page, where you can control questions, profiles and results.
 3. There you can edit, add, delete questions and profiles.
-Also you can delete results.
+Also you can delete results and so on.